 Estimation of the net liability to pay pensions depends on a number of complex judgements relating to the discount rate used, the rate at which salaries are projected to increase, changes in retirement ages, mortality rates and expected returns on pension fund assets.
-A firm of consulting actuaries is engaged to provide the PCC with expert advice about the assumptions to be applied.
+Actuaries are engaged to provide the PCC with expert advice about the assumptions to be applied.
 The effects on the net pensions liability of changes in individual assumptions can be measured.
-For instance, a 0.5% decrease in the discount rate assumption would result in an increase in the pension liability of £154.2m.
+For instance, a 0.5% decrease in the discount rate assumption would result in an increase in the pension liability of £179.2m.